 The following elements define a Dependency Table:

+• Usage is Dependency_Table

-• Parameter name ends in Dependency_Table
+• ParameterNames Parameter name of each colum

-• Labels row (Parameter names & Input/Output declarations)
+• ColumnTypes Colum usage declaration

 • Data rows

 A Dependency Table declaration begins with a table name with Usage Info.

-The name of the Dependency Table must be unique, and by convention, ends with "Dependency_Table":
+The name of the Dependency Table must be unique.

-Example:

-(My_Dependency_Table (Usage Info) (Type …) (Description “ “)

-(Table

-(Labels “” “” …)

-(…)

-(…)

-)

-)

-The Type of a Dependency Table must have the same number of arguments as the number of arguments in the Labels row.
-Each Type in the list must correspond to the Type of the parameters specified in the corresponding argument of Labels.
-The Dependency Table can be used in Version 5.0 and Version 5.1 AMI files to document dependencies.
+The number of fields in Type, ParameterNames, ColumnTypes and the Table must be the same.

+Each Type in the list must correspond to the Type of the parameters specified in the corresponding argument of ParameterNames.

-The first row begins with the keyword "Labels" and declares the parameters defined in the table and whether they are inputs or outputs to the relationship being defined.
-A parameter is defined as an input to the table by adding the keyword "In" after the parameter name.
-A parameter is defined as an output from the table by adding one of the keywords "Out_Match", "Out_Closest", "Out_Range" or "Out_PWL" after the parameter name.
+ParameterNames declares the parameters defined in the table.
+ColumnTypes declares whether the parameters are inputs or outputs to the relationship being defined.
+A parameter is defined as an input to the table if its column type is In.
+A parameter is defined as an output from the table if its column types is Out_Match, Out_Closest, Out_Range or Out_PWL.

-Example:

-(Labels "Tx_Strength In" "Rs Out_Match" "Voh Out_Match"))

-The data rows that follow must contains lists must have the same number of items as the Labels row.

-The data rows contain the input parameter values that, when matched according to the defined criteria, provide the values to be used for the output parameters.
+The table data rows contain the input parameter values that, when matched according to the defined criteria, provide the values to be used for the output parameters.

 Example: